andrepferreira/dslink-java-actility-http-listener/README.md

 # Actility LoRaWAN Network Server dslink for Cisco Kinetic EFM
-This link is an implementation of an http listener compatible with receiving sensor data from the Actility NS.
+This link is an implementation of an http listener compatible with receiving sensor data from the Actility LoRaWAN Network Server.
+The Actility NS can deliver sensor data to a number of destination types, the simplest of which is a http destination.
+This is useful for testing and proof of concept deployments.
+This dslink implements a simple http listener that can be specified in the Actility configuration as the sensor data destination.
+The sensors data (json) will then be available in Cisco EFM for use in data flows etc.

 ## Usage